agessaman/meshcore-keygen/README.md

 ---

-**Note**: This tool generates vanity keys for MeshCore nodes.
+**Note**: This tool generates cosmetic pattern keys for MeshCore nodes.
 The generated keys are Ed25519 keypairs that are compatible with the MeshCore protocol.